lenhartjames/community-coordination/docs/content/faqs.md

 ---
-title: "Syntax Highlighting"
+title: "FAQs"
-metaTitle: "Syntax Highlighting is the meta title tag for this page"
+metaTitle: "Frequently Asked Questions"
 metaDescription: "This is the meta description for this page"
 ---